krahets/hello-algo/en/docs/chapter_searching/binary_search_insertion.md

 Suppose there are multiple `target` elements in the array.
 Ordinary binary search can only return the index of one `target`, **and cannot determine how many `target` elements are to the left and right of that element**.

 The problem requires inserting the target element at the leftmost position, **so we need to find the index of the leftmost `target` in the array**.
-Initially, consider implementing this through the steps shown in Figure 10-5:
+A straightforward initial approach is to follow the steps shown in Figure 10-5:

 1. Perform binary search to obtain the index of any `target`, denoted as $k$.
 2. Starting from index $k$, perform linear traversal to the left, and return when the leftmost `target` is found.